 The Group's operations utilise land which is unsuitable for agricultural use and the nearest human habitation is 16 kilometres away in the village of Aksumbe.
-There are no competing land uses or requirement to re-locate communities as we develop operations.
+Save for some unbounded grazing, there are no competing land uses or requirement to re-locate communities as we develop operations.
 The social impact of the operations will, therefore, be limited.
-Existing infrastructure such as access roads and available grid power further reduces the impact on the local population.
+The limited requirement for additional infrastructure further reduces the impact on the local population.